A topic from the subject of Organic Chemistry in Chemistry.

 Main Concepts

 Organic chemistry is the study of carbon-containing compounds.
-Biomolecules are organic molecules that are essential for life.
-They include carbohydrates, proteins, nucleic acids, and lipids.
+Biomolecules are organic molecules essential for life.
+They are large molecules built from smaller organic building blocks.
+The four major classes of biomolecules are carbohydrates, proteins, nucleic acids, and lipids.

 Biochemical Applications of Organic Chemistry: Enzyme Catalysis Experiment